Animenosekai/nasse/README.md

 ... return ("Hello World", 200)
 ```

+> **Note**
-On debug mode, a set of timing header headers will be returned.
+> On debug mode, a set of timing header headers will automatically be returned.

 ### Error handling

-Even if your application encounters an error/exception, it will be automatically catched by Nasse and correctly formatted to be returned to the client.
+Even if your application encounters an error/exception, it will be automatically catched by Nasse and correctly formatted to be safely returned to the client.

+> **Note**
-You should use the `nasse.exceptions.NasseException` class to inherit your own exceptions.
+> Tip: You should use the `nasse.exceptions.NasseException` class to create your own exceptions.

-This way, you will be able to fully customize the error response.
+> This way, you will be able to fully customize the error response.

-But even with regular `Exception` exceptions, Nasse will try to generate an error name and a description without leaking too much information.
+But even with regular `Exception` exceptions, Nasse will attempt to generate an error name and a description without leaking too much information.

 ### JSON